brunopacheco1/proto-blockchain/README.md

 ## CI/CD

-I'm using Travis-CI and Heroku.
-Travis is running a simple script which executes the tests and deploys the app in Heroku Cloud.
+I'm using Travis-CI, SonarCloud and Heroku.
+Travis is running a simple script which executes the tests, analyze the code with Sonar and deploys the app in Heroku Cloud.
 It's possible to find this config on .travis.yml file.

 ## Testing